Skip to main content

 • As regards rules on EU funding more generally, the Commission has reinforced compliance with the fundamental rights in the EU funds.
 The Common Provisions Regulation (CPR) setting out rules for the 2021-2027 budget contains an ‘enabling condition’ requiring Member States to ensure compliance with the Charter of Fundamental Rights and the non-discrimination principle when disbursing EU funds covered by the CPR.
 These will continue to support socio-economic integration including that of marginalised communities, vulnerable groups including ethnic minorities, in line with priorities and needs identified by the Commission and the Member States.

 • Concerning research opportunities, ‘Horizon Europe’, the current Framework Programme for Research and Innovation (2021-2027), and its implementation programmes offer, in particular under Cluster 2 ‘Culture, creative and inclusive society’, research opportunities in relation to cultural and linguistic diversity in Europe.
 Research on national minorities or cultural and linguistic diversity may be carried out from different perspectives and using methodologies from different social sciences and humanities.
+Opportunities for research on linguistic diversity will be continued throughout the entire lifetime of the Horizon Europe programme, i.e. in the work programmes 2025-27.

-• As regards the initiative’s proposals related to the audiovisual media services, namely to ensure freedom to provide services and the reception of audiovisual content in regions where national minorities reside, in follow up to the first short-term review of the Geo-blocking Regulation, the Commission organised, in 2021 and 2022, a dialogue with the audiovisual sector to agree on concrete steps to improve the availability of and access to audiovisual content across the EU.
+• As regards the initiative's proposals related to geo-blocking, in follow up to the first short-term review of the Geo-blocking Regulation, the Commission organised, in 2021 and 2022, a dialogue with the audiovisual sector to agree on concrete steps to improve the availability of and access to audiovisual content across the EU.
 The final meeting of the dialogue took place on 6 December 2022.
-More information can be found here.
+More information can be found in the event report.
+The Commission presented the outcome of the dialogue in the 2024 stock-taking exercise on the implementation of the Geo-blocking Regulation

 Other information